GovTechSG/ship-hats-overview/ship-hats-cleanup-policy-for-nexus-repository.md

 ## About this document

-This document gives an overview about SHIP-HATS cleanup policy for your Nexus Repositories, recommendations that you can follow to improve performance and maintenance.
+This section provides an overview on SHIP-HATS cleanup policy for your Nexus Repositories and recommendations that you can follow to improve performance and maintenance.

 ## Audience

-SHIP-HATS users.
+SHIP-HATS users

 ## Why do we need a cleanup policy?